zingchart/awesome-charting/README.md

 * [CanvasJS](http://canvasjs.com/) - A tight set of chart types in a library with a small file size.
 Different looking default theme than other commercial libraries.
 * [FusionCharts](http://www.fusioncharts.com/) - Charting library with a strong maps component.
 * [Highcharts](http://www.highcharts.com/) - A series of charting libraries for a variety of uses.
 Can be compatible back to IE6.
+* [JSCharting](https://JSCharting.com/) - Integrated suite of charting libraries with traditional charts types plus maps, stock, Gantt, grid and org charts in one package.
 * [ZingChart](http://www.zingchart.com) - Built to render large data sets other libraries can't handle.
 Super customizable styling and new features added often.
 Everything in one modular library.

 ## Free and Open Source Libraries